Teacher Profile- Susanna

 I enjoy travelling, watching documentaries and spending time with my family.

 Focus on achieving the best results you can and challenging yourself to do better.
 Find ways to improve in areas that are not necessarily your strengths and become self-motivated to develop those skills further.
-Try to do more practise in the weeks leading up to the actual exam.
+Try to do a bit more practise in the weeks leading up to the actual exam.

 What are your top three exam preparation tips?